-Transfer the dough to a 9-inch-round tart pan with a removable bottom and pat onto the bottom and up the sides.
+Pat the dough onto the bottom and up the sides of a 9-inch round tart pan with a removable bottom.
 Cover with plastic wrap and refrigerate until firm, at least 30 minutes.
 Trim the edges, if necessary.

-Preheat the oven to 350 degrees F. Pierce the dough all over with a fork.
+Preheat the oven to 350 ̊ F. Pierce the dough all over with a fork.
 Line with foil and fill with pie weights or dried beans.
-Place the pan on a baking sheet and bake 15 minutes.
-Remove the foil and weights; continue to bake until golden, 10 to 15 more minutes.
-Beat the whole egg with 1 teaspoon water, then lightly brush over the crust and bake 5 more minutes.
-Cool completely on a rack.
+Place on a baking sheet and bake 15 minutes.
+Remove the foil and weights; bake until golden, 10 to 15 more minutes.
+Beat the whole egg and the water; brush on the crust and bake 5 more minutes.
+Transfer to a rack and let cool completely.

-Meanwhile, make the filling: Sprinkle the gelatin over 1 tablespoon cold water in a bowl and let soften 5 minutes.
-Put the granulated sugar and vanilla seeds in a saucepan and rub the seeds into the sugar with your fingers.
-Add 1 cup cream and whisk over medium heat to dissolve the sugar.
-When the mixture comes to a boil, remove from the heat and whisk in the gelatin mixture.
-Transfer to a bowl, then set in a larger bowl of ice water and stir with a rubber spatula until the mixture begins to thicken.
-Add the remaining 1/4 cup cream and stir until thick, about 2 minutes.
-Pour into the tart shell and refrigerate until set, about 1 hour.
+Meanwhile, make the filling: Sprinkle the gelatin over the cold water in a bowl; let soften 5 minutes.
+Put the granulated sugar and vanilla seeds in a saucepan; rub together with your fingers.
+Whisk in 1 cup light cream over medium heat to dissolve the sugar.
+Bring to a boil, then remove from the heat and whisk in the gelatin mixture.
+Transfer to a bowl and set in a larger bowl of ice water; stir with a rubber spatula until thickened.
+Stir in the remaining 1/4 cup light cream.
+Pour into the cooled tart shell and refrigerate until set, 1 hour.

-Before serving, top the tart with the strawberries and confectioners’ sugar.
+Before serving, top the tart with the strawberries.
+Dust with confectioners’ sugar.